About Me

 Award-Winning Filmmaker & On-Camera Storyteller

-I’m a director, producer, editor, and on-camera storyteller drawn to stories about real people and have an important impact.
-My work spans documentary and branded content.
-I focus most about getting the emotional truth on screen, whether I’m shaping the story in the edit or sitting across from someone in conversation.
+I’m a director, producer, and editor who also leads interviews and on-camera storytelling.
+I’m drawn to stories about real people and the impact they make.
+I work across documentary and branded content, focusing on emotional truth whether I’m behind the edit or sitting across from someone in conversation.

 I earned my B.A. in Film and Video from Columbia College Chicago and began my career at the Chicago Tribune, where I helped produce their first sponsored video series.
 Since then, I’ve created work for WGN America, Antenna TV, and Newsy, developing documentaries, campaigns, and multi-platform content for broadcast, streaming, and digital audiences.